 The average price range for a 3 room HDB painting:

-The average cost range for painting a 3 room HDB flat in Singapore can vary depending on several factors such as the size of the unit, type of paint used, and the complexity of the job.
+The average 3 room HDB painting price in Singapore can vary depending on several factors such as the size of the unit, type of paint used, and the complexity of the job.
 Generally, homeowners can expect to pay anywhere from $800 to $2,000 for a basic paint job.
 However, for more extensive work that includes patching or repairing walls and ceilings, the cost may increase.

 Homeowners should also take into consideration the quality of the paint they choose.
 High-quality paints are more expensive but tend to last longer and require less maintenance.
 Furthermore, if hiring professional painters, it is important to factor in labour costs which typically range from $150-300 per day per worker.